jpthiele/dealii-Wiki/Apple-ARM-M1-OSX.md

 2. gcc / g++ (in /usr/bin): these are symlinks to clang
 3. gcc-11 / g++-11 (/opt/homebrew/bin): installed by homebrew (version 11 when I wrote this)

-You can compile with gcc 11 but this is not recommended (see the bottom of this document for more info).
+You can compile with gcc 11 but this is not recommended (see the bottom of this document for more information).
 By default, mpicxx will use ``gcc``, which is actually ``clang``.
+You can check that this is the case on your machine by checking the last line printed by ``mpicxx -v``.

 ## 3. Install deal.II and dependencies